Set up Amazon Private CA Connector for AD for Amazon Managed Microsoft AD - Amazon Directory Service

 Set up Amazon Private CA Connector for AD for Amazon Managed Microsoft AD

-You can integrate your Amazon Managed Microsoft AD with Amazon Private Certificate Authority (CA) to issue and manage certificates for your Active Directory domain joined users, groups, and machines.
+You can integrate your Amazon Managed Microsoft AD with Amazon Private Certificate Authority (CA) to issue and manage certificates for your Active Directory domain controllers, domain joined users, groups, and machines.
 Amazon Private CA Connector for Active Directory allows you to use a fully managed Amazon Private CA drop-in replacement for your self-managed enterprise CAs without the need to deploy, patch, or update local agents or proxy servers.

 You can set up Amazon Private CA integration with your directory through the Amazon Directory Service console, the Amazon Private CA Connector for Active Directory console, or by calling the CreateTemplate API.
 To set up the Private CA integration through the Amazon Private CA Connector for Active Directory console, see Creating a connector template.
 See the following steps on how to set up this integration from the Amazon Directory Service console.